allnulled/url-command/README.md

 ## API

+**1. Create an instance**

 Use `URLCommand.from(object)` to create an instance.

+**2. Run commands**

 Then use `urlcommand.run(text)` to run commands by URL.

-  - It will call the function passing 1 object only, containing the parameters provided on `run`.
+It will call the function passing 1 object only, containing the parameters provided on `run`.

+**3. Run functions**

-You can use `?...&argumentsOrder=a,b,c,d` to call functions using all the parameters.
+You can use the parameter `?...&argumentsOrder=a,b,c,d` to call functions using all the parameters allowed by JavaScript.

-  - It will call the function spreading the specified properties in the specified order.
+It will call the function spreading the specified properties in the specified order.

+**4. Pass data too**

+Apart from the querystring parameters, you can pass data, like objects and functions and whatever.

 ## Usage